 - get tips on studying, time management and more

 - learn from a current student who successfully navigated the transition to university

 - learn the ins and outs of university life

 - meet more students within Applied Health Sciences

 How do I connect with a peer mentor?

-As of September 2018, all first-year AHS students will be matched with an upper-year mentor, either through a Living-Learning Community or through weCONNECTu.
+All first-year AHS students will be matched with an upper-year mentor, either through a Living-Learning Community or through weCONNECTu.
 If you are going into first year and are not in a Living-Learning Community, you will be matched with a weCONNECTu mentor automatically!

 What students are saying about the mentorship program

 "Over the past two years I have definitely learned the importance of studying early and staying on top of work.
 AHS Mentorship is great for answering questions along the way so studying for midterms and exams isn't as stressful.
 I wish I had been involved in such programs when I was in first year so I could have worked on developing such study skills earlier!"